armory/documentation/_admin_guides/subservices.md

 ### Deck

 Deck is the UI for interactive and visualizing the state of cloud resources.
-It's written entirely in Angular and depends on Gate to interact with the cloud providers.
+It is written entirely in Angular and depends on Gate to interact with the cloud providers.

 ### Igor

 Igor is a wrapper API which communicates with Jenkins.
-It's responsible for kicking-off jobs and reporting the state of running or completing jobs.
+It is responsible for kicking-off jobs and reporting the state of running or completing jobs.

 ### Echo